johnfairh/swift-sass/README.md

 come across another implementation of the 'compiler' side of the protocol then that should work fine too.

-The Sass embedding technology is pretty new.
-Right now the [embedded compiler releases](https://github.com/sass/dart-sass-embedded/releases) are all tagged as alphas.

 This package doesn't support LibSass right now.
 [More info](#on-libsass).

 ## Examples